 How will I keep in touch with important news updates?

-We provide major updates via our website and use Facebook to get updates out regularly, as well as provide major updates via our website.
-Depending on the situation, these channels may or may not be available to everyone, but please trust that we know the importance of regular, accurate updates and have a team dedicated to keeping you informed during all power outages.
+We provide major updates via our website and use Facebook to get updates out regularly.
+Depending on the situation, these channels may or may not be available to everyone, but please trust that we know the importance of regular, accurate updates to keep you informed during all power outages.

 During power outages, Unison regularly advises the following safety precautions:

-Check for fallen or damaged electricity lines.
+Check for fallen or damaged electricity lines

 Never touch wires or lines lying on the ground, over fences, hanging from poles, or objects such as tree branches that may be touching them.
 Fallen lines or wires may still be carrying an electrical current and could shock, injure or even kill if touched.

 If the power goes out, turn off electrical appliances, but leave one light on to indicate when the electricity supply is restored.